OK Tour Canada's best Korean travel agency

 Granville Island, linked to Downtown by small ferries, is a bustling peninsula in False Creek known for Granville Island Public Market, whose stalls sell produce and take-out food like tortillas and curries.
 Waterside restaurants and artists’ studios surround the main market, while the Kids Market is packed with shops offering toys and children’s clothing.
 The area is also a hub for kayaking and paddleboarding.

-Vancouver Island is an island located on the Pacific coast of British Columbia, Canada.
-The length of the north -south is 460 km and the width is 80km, the largest island on the west coast of North America and the area of 32,134 km², the 43rd in the world and the 11th largest island in Canada.
-The population is about 1.3 million, the second -largest island in Canada, and is the second -person island, and the island's name is named after the British Navy Officer George George, who explored the Pacific coast of the North America between 1791 and 1794.
+Vancouver Island is located off the Pacific coast of the province of British Columbia in Canada, with Victoria at its southern tip serving as the provincial capital.
+The island stretches approximately 460 km from north to south and about 80 km across at its widest point, making it the largest island on the west coast of North America.
+Covering an area of about 32,134 km², it is the 43rd largest island in the world and the 11th largest in Canada.
+With a population of around 1.3 million, it is the second most populated island in the country after the Island of Montreal.
+The island is named after British naval officer George Vancouver, who explored the Pacific coast of North America between 1791 and 1794.

-Empress Hotel in Victoria British-style luxury hotel with views of the Inner Harbor
+Fairmont Empress Hotel British-style luxury hotel with views of the Inner Harbor

-BC Parliament Building in Victoria The Best-Known Landmarks in Victoria
+British Columbia Parliament Buildings The Best-Known Landmarks in Victoria

-Inner Harbour, Victoria The Jewel of Vancouver Island
+Inner Harbour, Victoria A seaside promenade full of Vancouver Island charm

 [Optional] Miniature World Price : C$20